 Venture capitalists, or VCs, deploy capital for high-risk startups in exchange for equity or common shares.
 This arrangement helps early-stage companies grow at a rapid pace while also often paying a considerable return on investment to the venture capitalist.

 It can be a person or company that invests in a business venture, providing capital for a startup or expansion.
 The VC provides finance in the form of equity for use in exchange for an equity stake.
 Whether the company is a fledgling startup or an established company looking for ways to expand to a new market is irrelevant.

 VCs receive shares of stock, convertible debt, or both in exchange for the financial support they provide.
 Venture capitalists provide the money that is necessary for new and fast-growing businesses.
 In addition to providing capital, the VCs use their networks, expertise, and judgment to help suitable companies grow rapidly.

 There are numerous examples of companies that have already made it big thanks to venture capital.
 Alibaba, Twitter, Spotify, Xiaomi, Dropbox, Facebook, and numerous others all got their start with venture capital funding.

 Angel investors are affluent individuals who invest in start-up companies with an equity stake, rather than loans or debt.
 Angel investors help fund startups by providing funds in exchange for ownership stakes in them.
 Unlike Venture Capitalists, Angel investors are not bound to a single industry.
 They invest in startups across many industries.

-Young startups can benefit from angel investment because angel investors come from all walks of life and have varied business expertise that small startups can use as they grow and change.
+Young startups can benefit from angel investment because angel investors come from all walks of life and have varied business expertise those small startups can use as they grow and change.
 Their goal is to find companies in the early stages of their growth and devote significant time, expertise, and capital to helping them grow.